brunosan/brunosan.eu/_posts/blog/2013-05-06-the-mirror-of-the-google-glass-inverted.md

 think you saw something worth saving when it already started.

 * *Glass Notifier*.
 An app that just pushes notifications to your Glass.
-  I´m thinking of any app currently flashes notification on your phone.
+  I´m thinking of any app that currently flashes notification on your phone.
 Just taking them and pushing them as a card to the glass.
 (Agenda, Whatsapp, Facebook, Instagram, Google Now, Email)